antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 each frame is calculated, and we apply mel-frequency wrapping.
 From this, we can caculate the mel-frequency cepstrum coefficients (mfcc) for each frame.
 These coefficients are then treated as vectors that can be quantized to recognize patterns.
-We apply the LGB algorithm to create centroids from various clusters in the vector space.
+We apply the LBG algorithm to create centroids from various clusters in the vector space.
 These centroids create a collection of codewords in a codebook which we can use to identify the speaker.
 To test our model we initially used 11 audio files of different people saying the word "zero".
 In training, we achieved